 SMS Laws, Regulations, & Abuse Prevention

-SMS is one of the most direct ways to reach your users and customers.
-Therefore, regulations must exist that prevent brands from abusing or over-using this relationship, and fines for violations could cost thousands of dollars.
-In this article, you’ll be provided with some resources and practical guidance that will allow you to work within the bounds of regulations and laws while still communicating effectively and strategically with your customers.
+Because SMS messages are one of the most direct ways to reach customers and users, going directly to the user’s phone, regulations must exist that prevent brands from abusing or over-using this relationship, and fines for violations could cost thousands of dollars.

 Here are some links you might need to consult as you build up your SMS campaign: